simatic-ax/standardizer-tutorial-lib/README.md

     END_METHOD
     ```

     In the case of a closed Valve, the function returns the Value `ValveState#Closed`.
-In the case the valve is open, the methid reurns the value `ValveState#Open`.
+In the case the valve is open, the method returns the value `ValveState#Open`.

     > Members of enumerations can be accessed by using TypeName#Value.
 For example `ValveState#Closed`

 1. Find the definition of `ValveState` by hovering over the word `ValveState`
 1. Jump to the definition by

     1. Press `F12`

-    1. Right mosue click and click on `Go to Definition`
+    1. Right mouse click and click on `Go to Definition`

         ![](./doc/images/goto.png)

     1. press `CTRL` + `click left mouse button`

     Result:

     The file `TypeValveStatus.st` will be opened and shows the following content:

-    ```
+    ```iec-st
     NAMESPACE Simatic.Ax.Tutorial
         TYPE
             ValveState : (Open, Closed, Error, Undefined, HardError) := Undefined;